jeffijoe/awilix/README.md

 For code coverage, run `npm run coverage`.

 If you submit a PR, please aim for 100% code coverage and no linting errors.
 Travis will fail if there are linting errors.
-Thank you for your considering contributing. :)
+Thank you for considering contributing. :)

 ## What's in a name?